uvarc/flask-container/README.md

 docker build -t ORG/CONTAINER:TAG .
 ```

-Next you can run the container locally to test.
+Next you can run the container locally in detached mode to test.
 Map port 80 of the container to port 8080 of your workstation:

 ```
 docker run -d -p 8080:80 ORG/CONTAINER:TAG
 ```

-Once that runs (check its status with `docker ps`) you can see the Flask site by visiting http://localhost:8080/ in your browser.
+Once your container is running (check its status with `docker ps`) you can see the Flask site by visiting http://localhost:8080/ in your browser.

 Finally, commit and push your code.
 You can also push your container image to Docker Hub or another registry: